kianarzv/RSS-Reader/README.md

 # RSS-Reader
-This project is implemented in Java language. and helps you to access their RSS information by adding and removing sites to your favorites.
+This project is implemented in Java language. and helps you to access sites RSS information by adding sites to your favorites.